chris-moreton/concourse-pipeline-controller/README.md

 The following are assumed:

 * Your organisation has a Concourse instance, set up to run the Opinionated Pipeline.
 The Netsensia Concourse instance is at https://concourse.wonderpath.com.
-* The GitHub repository for your application is within the same organisation for which the Opinionated Pipeline is configured

 If this is not the case, you can read about how to set up the Opinionated Pipeline in the wiki under [Creating Your Own Pipeline Controller](https://github.com/chris-moreton/concourse-pipeline-controller/wiki/Creating-Your-Own-Pipeline-Controller).